bloomreach/zinc/README.md

   committing.

 - Merging of changes to the same file is not supported.
-If someone commits to the same scope as you, between your last update and your current commit, to the same file, you have to save your work somewhere, revert, merge manually yourself, and commit again.
+If someone commits to the same scope as you and to the same file, between your last update and your current commit, you have to save your work somewhere, revert, merge manually yourself, and commit again.

 - There is a file cache at the top of any working directory, in `.zinc/cache`.